-An estimated 10% of the total time in a year is top-sliced for two activities: (a) spacecraft- and instrument-related activities, such as satellite/instrument software maintenance and patching, satellite safe mode and recovery, and anomaly investigation; and (b) a dedicated Monitoring and Characterisation (M&C) Programme.
-The M&C Programme has been designed by the CHEOPS Science Team (CST) to establish the scientific performance and characteristics of the payload, and to monitor their evolution over the course of the mission lifetime (see the Observers' Manual).
-In the case that the top-sliced time used is either less than or more than 10% of a CHEOPS year, it will be either reassigned to or taken from the nominal science observing time according to the time split between the Guaranteed Time Observing (GTO) and GO Programmes described below.

-The time remaining in a year is referred to as nominal science observing time, or science time.
+An estimated 10% of the total annual time is top-sliced for two activities: (a) spacecraft and instrumentrelated tasks, such as software maintenance, patching, safe mode recovery, and anomaly investigation; and (b) a dedicated Monitoring and Characterisation (M&C) Programme.
+The M&C Programme, designed by the CHEOPS Science Team (CST), aims to establish the scientific performance and characteristics of the payload and monitor their evolution throughout the mission (see the Observers' Manual).
+If the top-sliced time used is less than or more than 10% of a CHEOPS year, it will be reassigned to or taken from the nominal science observing time based on the time split between the Guaranteed Time Observing (GTO) and GO Programmes described below.
+The remaining time in a year is referred to as nominal science observing time, or science time.